Pittsburgh Regional Transit: Buses

-Pittsburgh Regional Transit operates 700 buses, as of April 2014, in Allegheny County, and also service extends slightly into neighboring Beaver, Butler, Washington and Westmoreland counties.
-Some bus routes operate seven days a week between 4:00 am and 2:00 am, but many routes have more restricted hours, or do not operate on weekends, or on Sundays and holidays.
+Pittsburgh Regional Transit operates with 700 buses.
+As of April 2014, in Allegheny County, the service got extended slightly into neighboring Beaver, Butler, Washington, and Westmoreland counties.
+Some bus routes operate seven days a week between 4:00 AM and 2:00 AM, but many routes have more restricted hours, or do not operate on weekends or on Sundays and holidays.

-In May 2001 the fleet installed its first bike racks, with 75 buses installing 2 bike racks on 8 routes on May 17, 2001.
-In September 2011, the last remaining buses received bike racks.
+In May 2001, the entire fleet installed its first bike racks.

 Bus rapid transit

-In December 1977 Port Authority unveiled its first dedicated busway, the 4.3-mile South Busway, which combined bus and light rail routes into an efficient and quicker connection between downtown Pittsburgh and the South Hills area.
+In December 1977, the Port Authority unveiled its first dedicated busway, the 4.3-mile South Busway, which combined bus and light rail routes into an efficient and quicker connection between downtown Pittsburgh and the South Hills area.
 The Martin Luther King Jr. East Busway, which used express routes to connect downtown with nearby east side communities like Swissvale, Wilkinsburg and Homewood followed in February 1983.
 On Sunday, September 10, 2000, Port Authority opened its West Busway, which provides service from downtown Pittsburgh to Carnegie.
 In 2003, the East Busway was expanded by a few miles to Swissvale and Rankin.